-A Secure Digital (SD) card is a tiny memory card used to make storage portable among various devices, such as car navigation systems, cellular phones, eBooks, PDAs, smartphones, digital cameras, music players, camcorders, and personal computers.
-An SD card features a high data transfer rate and low battery consumption, both primary considerations for portable devices.
-It uses flash memory to provide nonvolatile storage, which means that a power source is not required to retain stored data.
+A Secure Digital card is about the size of a postage stamp and weighs approximately two grams.
+It is similar in size to an MMC, but smaller than older memory card types, such as a SmartMedia card or CompactFlash card.
+An SD card features a high data transfer rate and low battery consumption, which are both primary considerations for portable devices.
+An SD card uses flash memory to provide nonvolatile storage, which means a power source is not required to retain stored data.

 SD cards are more rugged than traditional storage media.
-They have an operating shock rating (basically, the height you can drop them from and still have them work) of 2,000 Gs, compared to a 100-200 G rating for the mechanical drive of the typical portable computing device.
+They have an operating shock rating -- basically, the height you can drop them from and still have them work -- of 2,000 Gs, compared to a 100 G to 200 G rating for the mechanical drive of the typical portable computing device.